jeremenichelli/jeremenichelli.github.io/_posts/2016-06-23-building-component-based-app-vue.md

 Props are prefixed with a _colon_ because we are passing a data reference, but it should be removed when passing the value itself.

+### Styles

+There is still a discussion on going about extending the components philosophy to styles, probably one of the pain points of atomizing the user interface since almost all approaches forces you to mix unnatural CSS syntax with JavaScript.

+New standards like HTML imports and Shadow DOM are preparing the ground for a future where native web components will be easy to develop and cross browser compatible.

+In the meantime, devs are adding steps in their build processes to transform their stylesheets into [local scoped CSS][scoped-css] for pure JavaScript components.

 ### Routing

 Vue capabilities can be extended with plugins calling the `use` method.